yyvincent/restful-api-integration-test/README.md

 		Zendesk ticket support rest api automation
 This framework is used to test the Zendesk RestFul API integration with their support ticket system.
-It uses Apache HTTP client to build a custome generic restful client with api token authentication.
-The custom rest client is In the main directory.
+It uses Apache HTTP client to build a generic restful client with basic api token authentication.
+The generic rest client is in the main package.
 This client contains methods to do post, get, delete requests.
-The http response json content is mapped to Java POJO class with Jackson Object Mapper.
-Those POJO classes will be utilitized in the tests.
+The http response json content  for each request is mapped to Java POJO classes with Jackson Object Mapper.
+Those POJO classes are utilitized in the tests.

 The  Zendesk ticket API docuement is here: https://developer.zendesk.com/rest_api/docs/support/tickets